juliogomez/devops/README.md

 As you can see your LoadBalancer service (*traefik-ingress-service*) has been allocated the requested IP address.
 That means all traffic going to that IP will be received by Traefik, so that it can load-balance that traffic to the configured services.

-Now how do we configure our services to be load-balanced by Traefik?
+Now, how do we configure our services to be load-balanced by Traefik?
 We need to create an Ingress resource, based on the content of *k8s_myhero_ingress.yml*

 Please review its content to understand how we have configured our ingress.
 Basically we have 3 rules to identify the 3 services we want to be accessible from outside our environment: *myhero-ui*, *myhero-app* and *myhero-spark*.
 Each one of those rules define a hostname and what is the specific service Traefik should associate to it.

 You will need to define those 3 hostnames in your DDNS provider.
-Luckily enough for us [noip](https://www.noip.com) supports a maximum of 3 hostnames in its free tier, so that is good enough for our setup.
+Luckily enough for us [NoIP](https://www.noip.com) supports a maximum of 3 hostnames in its free tier, so that is good enough for our setup.

 Please note we could have used *subdomains* instead of different hostnames, but noip does not support subdomains in their free tier.